Reflective Decoding: Beyond Unidirectional Generation with Off-the-Shelf Language Models: Experiments

 \subsection{Task: Abductive NLG}

 \paragraph{Task:} The Abductive natural language generation task ($\alpha$NLG) presented in \citet{Bhagavatula2019AbductiveCR} requires generating a hypothesis that fits between observations $o_1$ and $o_2$, and explains them.
-We apply \method to this problem as outlined in \S\ref{subsec:app_anlg}, using available data splits.
+We apply \method to this problem as outlined in \S\ref{subsec:app_anlg}, using the given data splits.

-\paragraph{Baselines:} We include baselines from the original work: different supervised variants of GPT2 large with access to the observations, and optionally COMET \citep{bosselut2019comet} embeddings or generations.
-We include an unsupervised baseline of GPT2 conditioned on $o_1$ + $o_2$ directly.
+\paragraph{Metrics:} For human evaluation, over 200 examples we ask 3 raters on Amazon Mechanical Turk about coherence between h and $o_1$, $o_2$, $o_1+o_2$, and overall quality on 4-value likert scales.
+We found Fleiss' kappa \citep{fleiss1971measuring} of 0.32, 0.40, 0.41, and 0.41 respectively, indicating fair to moderate agreement \citep{landis1977measurement}.

-\paragraph{Metrics:} For human evaluation, over 1000 examples we ask 3 raters on Amazon Mechanical Turk about agreement between h and $o_1$, $o_2$, both, and overall quality on 4-value likert scales.
-We found Fleiss' kappa of 0.31, 0.29, 0.28, and 0.30 respectively, indicating fair agreement.
+\paragraph{Baselines:} Parameters for \method are given in \S\ref{app:model_params}.
+We include baselines from the original work: different supervised variants of GPT-2 large with access to the observations, and optionally commonsense embeddings or generations from COMET \citep{bosselut2019comet}.
+We include unsupervised baselines of GPT-2 conditioned on $o_1$ + $o_2$ directly, the gradient-based DeLorean model of \citet{qin-etal-2020-back}, and ILM infilling model of \citet{donahue-etal-2020-enabling}, representing recent unsupervised methods.